MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

 ### 4. Fetch gas fee estimates

 Open `/packages/snap/src/index.ts`.
-This is the main code file for your snap.
+This is the main code file for your Snap.
 To get a gas fee estimate, use the public API endpoint provided by [Open Source Ethereum Explorer](https://beaconcha.in/).
 Add the following `getFees()` function to the top of the file: